 (g) To review the Internal Auditors’ audit risk assessment, strategy and programme; consider major findings of Internal Audit investigations and management’s response and promote co-ordination between the Internal and External Auditors.
 The Committee will ensure that the resources made available for Internal Audit are sufficient to meet the institution’s needs (or make a recommendation to Senate, as appropriate).

-(h) To keep under review the effectiveness of the University’s risk management, control and governance arrangements and, in particular, to review the External Auditors’ management letter, the Internal Auditors’ annual report, and management responses.
+(h) To keep under review the effectiveness of the University’s risk management, control and governance arrangements and, in particular, to review the External Auditors’ Report to those charged with governance, the Internal Auditors’ Annual Report, and management responses.
 The Committee shall make recommendations to relevant committees or to the Vice-Chancellor to ensure that measures are taken to deal effectively with matters raised in audit reports.

 (i) To monitor the implementation of agreed audit-based recommendations, through the Internal Audit – Status of Recommendations Report.

-(j) To ensure that all significant losses have been properly investigated and that the Internal and External Auditors and, where appropriate, the HEFCE accounting officer and DEL, have been informed.
+(j) To ensure that all significant losses have been properly investigated and that the Internal and External Auditors and, where appropriate, that DEL have been informed.

 (k) To consider, approve and oversee the implementation of the institution’s policies on Fraud and Whistleblowing, including being notified of any action taken under these policies.

 (l) To provide ongoing assurance to Senate, in respect of the management and quality assurance of data.